 Community Organizing & Civic Engagement

-Hana Center is one of the few Asian American organizations in greater Chicago that organizes and empowers community members to advocate for immigrant rights.
-As almost a fifth of the population is undocumented, Korean Americans provide a strong and steady voice at the municipal, state and federal levels regarding the importance of Comprehensive Immigration Reform for all immigrants, including all 11+ million undocumented youth & adults, TPS recipients, and 35,000+ intercountry adoptees.
+HANA Center is one of the few Asian American organizations in greater Chicago that organizes and empowers community members to advocate for immigrant justice.
+With almost a fifth of the Korean American population being undocumented, Korean Americans provide a strong and steady voice at the municipal, state, and federal levels regarding the importance of comprehensive immigration reform for all immigrants, including all 11+ million undocumented youth & adults, TPS recipients, and 35,000+ intercountry adoptees.

-Current campaigns include fighting for inclusion of undocumented immigrants in health care, implementation of expanded DACA (Deferred Action for Childhood Arrival) and DAPA (Deferred Action for Parents of Americans and Lawful Permanent Residents), ensuring undocumented youth have full access to educational scholarships and financial aid (#Education4All), and making sure that Illinois has a fair, progressive tax system (#FairTaxes4All).
+Current campaigns include fighting for the inclusion of undocumented immigrants in health care (#HealthCare4All), protecting DACA (Deferred Action for Childhood Arrival) and DAPA (Deferred Action for Parents of Americans and Lawful Permanent Residents), ensuring undocumented youth have full access to educational scholarships and financial aid (#Education4All), and making sure that Illinois has a fair, progressive tax system (#FairTaxes4All).
 HANA Center also anchors the Asian American and Arab American Collaboration for Deferred Actions (A4CDA) to coordinate outreach, collect stories, share and document best practices, and develop common tools among others.

-Hana Center strongly believes in the importance and power of coalition work.
-Hana Center is the Chicago affiliate of the National Korean American Service & Education Consortium (NAKASEC).
-It is a member of the Illinois Coalition of Immigrant & Refugee Rights (ICIRR), Advancing Justice-Chicago’s PAVE Collaboration, the Korean American Human Service Providers Council, Illinois is Our Home, Responsible Budget Coalition and works with a myriad of other partners including community-based organizations, government agencies, small businesses, religious institutions and foundations.
+HANA Center strongly believes in the importance and power of coalition building.
+HANA Center is the Chicago affiliate of the National Korean American Service & Education Consortium (NAKASEC).
+It is a member of the Illinois Coalition of Immigrant & Refugee Rights (ICIRR), Advancing Justice-Chicago’s PAVE Collaboration, the Korean American Human Service Providers Council, Illinois is Our Home, Responsible Budget Coalition, and works with a myriad of other partners including community-based organizations, government agencies, small businesses, religious institutions and foundations.